cckk2913/corpus-linguistics/hw2-small-scaled-MOCO-study/moco_study.md

 First, the overall distribution is shown in the heatmap above.
 It can be observed that <span style="font-family:Courier ">pause</span> occur the most, with a total of 345 segments.
 First of all, <span style="font-family:Courier ">Social</span> (hand function) and <span style="font-family:Courier ">pause</span> (speech constant) have the highest co-occurrence frequency.
 Subsequently in the column of <span style="font-family:Courier ">Social</span>, <span style="font-family:Courier ">repetition</span> (speech constant) also co-occurs frequently.
 This result slightly disagrees with our original assumption that speech constants are mostly used for verbal disfluencies; that is, instead of hesitation pauses in discourse, these pauses and repetitions mostly co-occur at the point when the speaker utilize hand gestures to emphasize an important message.

 In addition, the co-occurrence of <span style="font-family:Courier ">Parsing</span> (hand function) and <span style="font-family:Courier ">pause</span> is the second most frequent in the heatmap.
 Similarly, <span style="font-family:Courier ">Parsing</span> and <span style="font-family:Courier ">non-lexical item</span> (speech constant) also have some co-occurring segments.
-Referring to our annotators, <span style="font-family:Courier ">Parsing</span> is annotated when the speakers use certain hand gestures to beat the rhythm, open a new talking turn, or repeat the same gesture for a few seconds while speaking, keep nodding, shaking hands... etc. Actions that do not correspond to nominal content.
-The phenomenon that can be observed here is that the <span style="font-family:Courier ">pause</span> and <span style="font-family:Courier ">non-lexical item</span> of the speakers are often combined with <span style="font-family:Courier ">pauses</span> and <span style="font-family:Courier ">non-lexical item</span>when speaking, and at the same time, there will be relatively meaningless rhythmic gestures in the gestures.
-This type is more in line with our assumption that verbal disfluency will co-occur with gesture, and the frequency of occurrence is also very high.
+Referring to our annotators, <span style="font-family:Courier ">Parsing</span> is annotated when the speakers use certain hand gestures to beat the rhythm, open a new talking turn.
+In particular, the speakers often repeat the same gesture for a few seconds while speaking (e.g., nodding, waving hands, or finger-pointing), and the actions are usually unrelated to their verbal contents.
+We then return back to the heatmap and find that <span style="font-family:Courier ">pause</span> and <span style="font-family:Courier ">non-lexical item</span> of the speakers are often combined with relatively meaningless rhythmic gestures which are defined as <span style="font-family:Courier ">Parsing</span>.
+This type is more in line with our assumption that verbal disfluency will co-occur with hand gestures functioning as <span style="font-family:Courier ">Parsing</span>.

 ## Conclusion